lady-thee/bookstore_website/README.md

 sell books and other users can buy, therefore easily connecting users to bookstores.

 # What is expected?
-    1. Purchasing of books made easy: This project aims to create a platform where users can buy and sell books easily on the internet, from a centralized point.
+    1. Purchasing of books made easy: This project aims to create a platform where users can buy and sell books easily on the Internet, from a centralized point.
     2. Connection between book lovers and verified stores: This project will create a space for users to easily connect with book vendors online, who are legit and offer real services.
     3. Exhibit advanced features with Django/Django Rest Framework: This project also expects to present some advanced flexes of the Django/Django rest framework with reference to API development and database operations and manipulation.

 # How to use: